T-bucket: Replicas

 Since the last Model Ts were built in 1927, most modern T-buckets use replica fiberglass bodies.
 By the 1950s, original steel Model T bodies that had not been completely worn out were becoming increasingly hard to find and in 1957 the first fiberglass T-Bucket body (based on the 1923 version) was introduced by the short-lived Diablo Speed Shop in Northern California.
 Of the only two or three bodies built by Diablo, one was purchased by Southern California hot rod builder Buzz Pitzen and became the world's first fiberglass T-bucket.

 Show cars

 T-bucket with early Chrysler 'hemi' engine.
 The aluminum radiator (rather than brass), rectangular headlights, and five-spokes (rather than motorcycle wheels) mark this as a later incarnation.

-T Bucket engine, open chassis, dual 4 barrel carbs and extensive chrome plating.

 Most are built purely for street or show use, and the big engines are more for show than for need — many are more powerful than the vehicles can use.
 Although the body shell is original in appearance, engines of a wide variety of makes are commonly used.
 The small-block Chevrolet is a common choice, since it is relatively small, light, easy to obtain and to improve, and performs well.
 Four-cylinder engines are also common, especially if the car is used regularly.
 Some install superchargers on their engines, and some use modern fuel-injected engines.